gaslight/refactoring_a_bus_detective/slides.md

 ---

 ## Monetization is hard :(
+* Didn't wanna charge for app
-* Ideas didn't quite pan out
+* Other ideas didn't quite pan out
 * 0 revenue is hard to sustain
 * Led to some loss of interest